ElectricityMachine/SCR-SGPlus/README.md

 - TRTS Audio cue

 ### Known issues:
 - Sometimes, pressing C to enter the camera view of a signal does not work correctly.
-This is due to changes in 1.9 with the signalling interface and requires a rewrite to make fully functional.
+This is due to changes in 1.9 with the signalling interface and requires a rewrite to make it fully functional.
 Because this is a low-priority feature of this script, especially because the cameras have rendering bugs in the current version, it will not be fixed for a while until the cameras in-game are fixed.

 ### Controls: